apache/manifoldcf-integration-sharepoint-2010/README.txt

 Instructions for Building Apache ManifoldCF SharePoint 2010 Plugin from Source
 --------------------------------------------------------------------------

+This source MUST be built on a Windows system.

+1. Make sure you have .NET Framework 1.0 and .NET Framework 3.0 installed.

+2. Place the Microsoft SharePoint 2010 dll in the right place.
+There are several places that will work.
+The preferred place is:

+   C:\Program Files\Reference Assemblies\Microsoft\Framework\v3.5\Microsoft.SharePoint.dll

-1. Download the Java SE 5 JDK (Java Development Kit), or greater, from http://java.sun.com.
+3. Download the Java SE 5 JDK (Java Development Kit), or greater, from http://java.sun.com.
    You will need the JDK installed, and the %JAVA_HOME%\bin directory included on your command path.
 To test this, issue a "java -version" command from your shell and verify that the Java version is 1.5 or greater.

-2. Download the Apache Ant binary distribution (1.7.0 or greater) from http://ant.apache.org.
+4. Download the Apache Ant binary distribution (1.7.0 or greater) from http://ant.apache.org.
    You will need Ant installed and the %ANT_HOME%\bin directory included on your command path.
 To test this, issue a "ant -version" command from your shell and verify that Ant is available.

-3. In a shell, change to the root directory of the source (where you find the outermost build.xml file), and type "ant" for directions.
+5. In a shell, change to the root directory of the source (where you find the outermost build.xml file), and type "ant" for directions.